 Permalinks are nothing but another name of the URL, which you write on the web browser address bar if you want to visit a particular article.
 When you think about SEO, permalinks aren’t the first or second thing.
 But permalink and SEO have a lot more in common, and a properly structured permalink can play an important role in ranking your web pages and web posts.
-Permalinks not only affect the SEO but also tells the users where they can find an individual piece of content on your website.
+Permalinks not only affect the SEO but also tell the users where they can find an individual piece of content on your website.

 In this blog, we will show what is permalink and why is it important.
 Also, we will guide you about how you can regenerate permalinks in WordPress and that too without affecting SEO. so, without further ado, let’s get started.

 Permanent URLs, better known as permalinks are the permanent URLs you see and use for your post page or any other piece of content on your website.
 Through permalinks, one can identify your content easily.

 While creating a permalink for your website, it is very important to structure it carefully.
 There are many uses for permalinks, for instance, if you want to share content with someone, you can do that by sharing the respective permalinks or if Google wants to index your website or any piece of content from your website, it uses permalink and much more.

 A permalink consists of

 - Domain name

 - A path ( if you want to categorize your content with categories)

 There are a few best practices to keep in mind when you regenerate permalinks in WordPress.